ivpusic/node-authorizator/README.md

 Let's we say that we have defined ``admin``, ``moderator`` and ``editUsersAction`` variables as previous ones.

-You can also do something like this:
+You can do something like this:

 ```JavaScript
 editUsersAction.minRole(admin);
 editUsersAction.rolePriority(admin, moderator);
 ```

 What happened here?
-So with first line we say that minimum role required for this action is administrator.
+So with first line we say that minimum required role for this action is ``administrator``.
-But ``authorizator`` doesn't know anything about priority order of role, to because of that with second line we tell ``authorizator`` how role priority looks like.
+But ``authorizator`` doesn't know anything about priority order of roles, and because of that with second line we tell ``authorizator`` how role priority looks like.

 Priority is specified from highest to lowest.
-So in this case, if user has role moderator, he will be rejected from executing action, because minimum role for this action is admin.
+In this case, if user has role moderator, he will be rejected from executing action, because minimum role for this action is admin.
 After specifing this, we call ``wants`` method on standard way:
 ```JavaScript